Shantanu Chowdhury: Biography

 Shantanu Chowdhury, born on 9 September 1968 in the Indian state of West Bengal, completed his master's degree in chemistry at Jadavpur University, Kolkata before securing a PhD from the Indian Institute of Chemical Technology, Hyderabad in 1998.
-His post-doctoral studies were at the department of biochemistry of University of Nebraska and later at Max Planck Institute for Terrestrial Microbiology.
+His post-doctoral studies were at the department of biochemistry of University of Nebraska–Lincoln and later at Max Planck Institute for Terrestrial Microbiology.
 He returned to India in 2001 and joined Insilico Sciences, Bangalore but his tenure there lasted only one year.
 His next move was to Institute of Genomics and Integrative Biology (IGIB) as a scientist in 2002 where he serves as a professor of functional genomics.

 Chowdhury established his own laboratory at IGIB and his team is involved in researches in functional genomics.
 The group focuses its studies on the control of NME2, a metastasis suppressor, on telomerase function and the biological action of DNA secondary structures like G-quadruplex.
 He and his colleagues are reported to have developed a new mechanism for gene regulation and elucidated the process of gene transcription involving G-quadruplex.
 His researches have been published in a number of articles and PubMed, an online repository of scientific articles, has listed several of them.
 He is a member of the scientific advisory board of Bionivid, a Bengaluru-based information technology company involved in microarray data analytics and sequencing. and has delivered keynote addresses which included the discourse on Engineering Reversal of Drug Resistance in Cancer Cells at the Drug Discovery India 2016 conference held in Bengaluru in September 2016 and the address on The Emerging Story of DNA Quadruplexes in Genetic and Epigenetic Regulation at Asian Epigenomics 2016.
 He sits on the editorial boards of two science journals, Human Genomics and Journal of Biological Chemistry and has served as a peer-reviewer for JBC and PLOS Computational Biology.